felipe2008pg1/Barbershop/README.md

-## This project are avaliable just in version PT-BR. 🇧🇷
+## This project is avaliable just in version PT-BR. 🇧🇷

 # ✂️ BarberShop – Sistema de Agendamentos